 First, you have to consider the number of floors and the number of units.
 If you are talking about apartments, then each unit is going to need the drains for the bathrooms and kitchens.
 For an office building, you’ll have to have bathroom facilities for every office and most offices will need a break area with a kitchen.

-The maintenance and upkeep for large apartment or office buildings can also be complex.
+The maintenance and upkeep for a large apartment or office buildings can also be complex.
 You might be able to hire a maintenance team for some of the more basic plumbing maintenance and repairs, but you will probably need to hire a commercial drain service for much of the work.
 Some property owners decide to contract with a commercial plumbing service to perform regular inspections and maintenance.

 Functional drains play an important part in running a hotel.
 First, you have to consider all of the needs of the guests when they are in their rooms.
-Obviously, they expect a toilet that is going to flush properly and they are also going to want a sinks and showers with functional drains.
+Obviously, they expect a toilet that is going to flush properly and they are also going to want sinks and showers with functional drains.
 A hotel has to have all of this plumbing and drain work done, but there is more to it than that.

 Most hotels will also serve and prepare food, so the food preparation areas are going to need much of the same plumbing work that you would find in a restaurant.
 They will need adequate facilities for preparing the food, washing dishes and a hotel with food service is also likely to need a grease trap for the drains.
 If the hotel offers laundry service or handles the cleaning of their own linens, then plumbing and drainage will also be required for that.